kubevirt/community/docs/demomaterials/README.md

 ### Online resources

 #### Technology hands-on

+Katacoda is a platform for online experiencing of technologies and empowers to perform trainings from your browser.
+KubeVirt has 3 scenarios as of this writing that cover the topics on the website laboratories.

 [Katacoda scenarios](http://katacoda.com/kubevirt) covers already some of the features and requires just a browser with internet connectivity from participants: